ahmetb/orman/README.md

-ORMAN is an experimental ORM framework for Java aimed to support ISO SQL:1999 standard.
+ORMAN is an experimental ORM (object relational mapping) framework for Java aimed to support ISO SQL:1999 standard.
 Coded purely in Java SE with no dependencies.

 Designed to be able to handle simple and common cases of SQL usage in CRUD projects.

+Using ORMAN, you can save Java objects to the database and query the database without writing SQL statements.
+It is small, lightweight, works on Android devices, as well as Java desktop applications.

 Project Aims
 ============